-On the left of the entry point is a large karo (Pittosporum crassifolium) with its grayish leathery leaves and small red flowers in spring.
+On the left of the entry point is a large karo (Pittosporum crassifolium), which has greyish, leathery leaves and small dark red flowers in spring.

-1. You are surrounded by the most common tree fern in the park – the silver fern (Cyathea dealbata) – recognised by the silver stipes (stems) and silver underside of the fronds.
-It can grow to 10m and is one of New Zealand’s national emblems.
-The track has been moved out of the stream bed due to silt from erosion.
-Flooding is common in the stream due to rainwater run-off from the housing development on the surrounding ridges.
+You are surrounded by the most common tree fern in the park – the silver fern (Cyathea dealbata) – recognised by the silver stipes (stems) and silver underside of the fronds.
+It can grow to 10 metres and is one of New Zealand’s national emblems.

-5. The tangle of vines is supplejack (Ripogonum scandens).
+The tangle of snake-like vines is supplejack (Ripogonum scandens).

 Down the steps to the left, onto the Kohekohe Track.

-Turn left at the bottom of the steps onto the bridge.
+Turn left at the bottom of the steps.

 Continue over the bridge and resume track left.
 Note the many young adult kahikatea and pigeonwood here.